Unrealised Gains Tax: Super Changes 2025

 • Who is affected?
 Australians with superannuation balances over $3 million (about 1 in 200 people currently).

-• What is changing?
-Investment earnings on the portion of super above $3 million will be taxed at 30% (instead of 15%).
+• What changed?
+Investment earnings on the portion of super above $3 million are now taxed at 30% (instead of 15%).

-• Unrealised gains included: The tax will apply to both realised and unrealised gains (paper profits).
+• Unrealised gains included: The tax applies to both realised and unrealised gains (paper profits).

 • Indexation: The $3 million threshold is not currently indexed to inflation.

-The Australian Government has proposed a new tax setting for superannuation balances over $3 million, to take effect from 1 July 2025.
-Investment earnings (including interest, dividends, and capital gains) on the portion of a super balance above $3 million will be taxed at 30%.
+The Australian Government implemented a new tax setting for superannuation balances over $3 million, effective from 1 July 2025.
+Investment earnings (including interest, dividends, and capital gains) on the portion of a super balance above $3 million are now taxed at 30%.
 This is an additional 15% on top of the existing 15% tax rate for super in the accumulation phase.

 How Does It Work?

-Currently, superannuation earnings in the accumulation phase are taxed at a maximum of 15%.
-Under the proposed change, if your total super balance exceeds $3 million, the earnings on the amount above this threshold will be taxed at 30%.
+Previously, superannuation earnings in the accumulation phase were taxed at a maximum of 15%.
+Under the new rules, if your total super balance exceeds $3 million, the earnings on the amount above this threshold are taxed at 30%.
 For example, if you have $3.5 million in super, the first $3 million of earnings are taxed at 15%, and the remaining $500,000 at 30%.

 What Are Unrealised Gains?

 Unrealised gains refer to the increase in value of assets (like property or shares) that you still own and have not sold.
 Normally, tax is only paid when you sell an asset and realise a profit.
-Under the proposed law, tax will be calculated on both realised and unrealised gains, meaning you could owe tax even if you haven't sold any assets.
+Under the new law, tax is calculated on both realised and unrealised gains, meaning you may owe tax even if you haven't sold any assets.
 If your super fund's value falls (an unrealised loss), that loss can be carried forward to offset future tax bills.

-Taxing unrealised gains is unusual in Australia and could mean some people need to sell assets to pay their tax bill, even if they haven't received any cash income.
-Critics argue this could reduce investment returns for all super members and may be unfair, especially if asset values fluctuate.
-Supporters say it targets very large balances and helps fund government priorities.
+Taxing unrealised gains is unusual in Australia and means some people need to sell assets to pay their tax bill, even if they haven't received any cash income.
+Critics argued this could reduce investment returns for all super members and may be unfair, especially if asset values fluctuate.
+Supporters said it targets very large balances and helps fund government priorities.

 What About Indexation?